LaVine scores 46 points, Bulls hit 25 3s to beat Pelicans

 TIP-INS

 Pelicans: Rookie PG Kira Lewis Jr. scored a career-high 14 points on 5-for-7 shooting.
 The 19-year-old Lewis was the No. 13 pick in last year’s draft.
 “I love his mindset.
 I love his approach to the game.
-I just really love his mentality,” coach Stan Van Gundy said before the loss. “(Assistant coach) Teresa Weatherspoon’s done a terrific job with him, getting him acclimated to the NBA, and I really look forward to watching his growth as the season goes on.”
+I just really love his mentality,” Van Gundy said. “(Assistant coach) Teresa Weatherspoon’s done a terrific job with him, getting him acclimated to the NBA, and I really look forward to watching his growth as the season goes on.”

 Bulls: C Wendell Carter Jr. (bruised right quadriceps) has been doing some running, but coach Billy Donovan said he doesn’t have a timetable for his return.
 Carter hasn’t appeared in a game since Jan.
 18. “For right now he continues to progress in a very positive way,” Donovan said. … F Otto Porter Jr. missed his fifth straight game with recurring back spasms.
 Donovan said he is still experiencing discomfort.
 “It’s been very, very limited for him,” he said. … The Bulls had dropped three of four.